oracle-terraform-modules/terraform-oci-fsdr/README.md

 ## Pre-requisites:

 - git is installed.
 - Terraform 1.3.0 or higher version is installed.
+More details of how to install Terraform [Install Terraform](https://docs.oracle.com/en-us/iaas/Content/dev/terraform/tutorials/tf-provider.htm).

 ## Usage